-- Visual Assessment (minimum required) demonstrating NO deteriorating paint above HUD's "De Minimus" (minimum) levels - Lead-based paint Inspection Including a Visual Assessment documenting the condition of any paint found containing lead - Lead-based paint Risk Assessment has current RRP certification.
+- Visual Assessment (minimum required) demonstrating NO deteriorating paint above HUD's "De Minimus" (minimum) levels - Lead-based paint Inspection Including a Visual Assessment documenting the condition of any paint found containing lead - Lead-based paint Risk Assessment

+For more information on Visual Assessments, please see Appendix 4: Lead-Based Paint Visual Assessment Introduction & Forms

+If evidence of deteriorated paint beyond the HUD de minimis level is found, contractors working to stabilize paint in pre-1978 homes are required to be certified as a Renovation, Repair, and Painting (RRP) firm.
+In addition, they are required to provide verification that a supervisor on the project has current RRP certification.
 These state-mandated requirements apply whether or not the borrower applies for loan pool funding.

-For more information, please see Appendix 4: Lead-Based Paint Visual Assessment Introduction & Forms

-Contractors working on pre-1978 homes are required to be certified as a Renovation, Repair, and Painting (RRP) firm.
-In addition, they are required to provide verification that a supervisor on the project